Events & Activities

 Tri-Service Military Ball

 Each year, cadets from Boston University’s Army, Navy, Air Force, and Marine Corp ROTC programs join together for the annual Tri-Service Military Ball.
 The military ball is a special event to which cadets and cadre alike bring their boyfriends, girlfriends, husbands, and wives to enjoy a night of dining and dancing.
 However, it is not all fun and games; it is also a night to remember POWs and MIAs from both past and current conflicts.
-It is held at the Park Plaza Hotel in downtown Boston and is one of the most anticipated events of the year.
+It is of the most anticipated events of the year.